learning-zone/java-basics/README.md

 Overriding Method
 ```
 #### Q. Can you achieve Runtime Polymorphism by data members?
+No, we cannot achieve runtime polymorphism by data members.
+Method is overridden not the data members, so runtime polymorphism can't be achieved by data members.

 #### Q. Can you have virtual functions in Java?
 #### Q. What is covariant return type?
 #### Q. What is the difference between abstraction and encapsulation?